 What we like: A purpose-built option for water sports enthusiasts; notably more breathable and lower-profile than the closed-toe Newport above.

-What we don’t: Open-toe design means your feet are more susceptible to strikes and scrapes.
+What we don’t: Open-toe design means your feet are more susceptible to stubbed toes and scrapes.

-Astral is a water specialist with a wide selection of paddling-ready gear and apparel, so it comes as little surprise that their Webber sandal earns our ringing endorsement for kayakers, rafters, fishermen, and stand up paddle boarders alike.
-For starters, the shoes’ webbing and straps are made from the same material as Astral’s PFDs, which translates to excellent water resistance and a secure all-around fit.
+Astral is a water specialist with a wide selection of paddling-ready gear and apparel, so it comes as little surprise that their Webber sandal earns our endorsement for kayakers, rafters, fishermen, and stand up paddle boarders.
+The shoes’ webbing and straps are made from the same material as Astral’s PFDs, which translates to excellent water resistance and a secure all-around fit.
 What’s more, the Astral is easy to slip on, boasts a zero-drop footbed that allows for a natural gait, and features a tacky and flexible outsole that nicely conforms around rocks and other obstacles in the water or along the trail.
 They might not be the best-looking sandals around, but if you can get past the bulky appearance, the Webber has rightfully earned a solid following among water sports enthusiasts.

 Unlike Keen’s also water-friendly Newport H2 above, the Astral Webber is an open-toe design that sacrifices coverage in the name of breathability.
-To be sure, the Webber is a step up from most open-toe alternatives here when it comes to fending off scrapes thanks to the noticeably wide straps covering the forefoot and heel, but the fact that your toes are exposed doesn’t bode well for direct hits.
-And while we like the wide straps for security and coverage, the buckles for locking down the forefoot are decidedly bulky and susceptible to catching on tree roots and other protrusions.
-But no sandal is perfect, and we feel the Webber’s pros handily outweigh the cons.
+To be sure, the Webber is a step up from most open-toe alternatives when it comes to fending off scrapes thanks to the wide straps protecting the forefoot and heel, but the full toe exposure doesn’t bode well for direct hits.
+And while we like the wide straps for security and coverage, the buckles for locking down the forefoot are bulky and susceptible to catching on tree roots and protrusions.
+But no sandal is perfect, and we feel the Webber’s pros outweigh the cons.
 For a cheaper and more everyday-friendly option, we also like Teva’s $85 Hydratrek, although it offers even less coverage than the Astral, and the thicker sole translates to a less planted feel.

 See the Men's Astral Webber See the Women's Astral Webber